reactjs/react.dev/beta/src/pages/learn/synchronizing-with-effects.md

 });
 ```

 Effects run as a *result* of rendering.
 Setting state *triggers* rendering.
 Setting state immediately in an effect is like plugging a power outlet into itself.
-The effect runs, you set the state, which causes a re-render, which causes the effect to run, it sets the state again, this causes another re-render, and so on.
+The effect runs, it sets the state, which causes a re-render, which causes the effect to run, it sets the state again, this causes another re-render, and so on.

 Effects should usually synchronize your components with an *external* system.
 If there's no external system and you only want to adjust some state based on other state, [you might not need an effect.](/learn/you-might-not-need-an-effect)